 Large Home Electricity Bill Estimate in California

-This deterministic household-profile estimate applies a 1,600 kWh monthly usage assumption for a large home in California, priced with the current statewide average residential electricity rate.
+This household-profile estimate applies a 1,600 kWh monthly usage assumption for a large home in California, priced with the current statewide average residential electricity rate.

 Key metrics